 Ways to sync up and visualize the issues

-- If you were attentive (and we bet you were) you must have noticed one of the points in the agenda we haven’t specified yet.
-Scrum of Scrums Hourly.
-It’s an hourly meeting of Scrum Masters that take place while the teams are estimating the given user stories.
+- If you were attentive (and I bet you were), you must have noticed one of the points on the agenda I haven’t specified yet.
+Scrum of Scrums hourly.
+It’s an hourly meeting of Scrum Masters that takes place while the teams are estimating the given user stories.
 The objective here is to sync the teams up.

-- New level of visualization.
+- The new level of visualization.
 Working with Scrum, we used JIRA to track bugs, assign issues to the responsible specialists.
 In SAFe, it became very difficult to discuss arising issues with colleagues who are allocated on other continents.
-Having tried multiple options, we gave our preference to RealtimeBoard – virtual boards that allow us to work with visual content together with our mates.
+Having tried multiple options, we gave our preference to RealTimeBoard – virtual boards that allow us to work with visual content together with our mates.